1) Development roadmap (how this evolves)

-- Evaluate: whether the assistant maintains a safe trajectory (containment → regulation → gentle exploration).
+- Evaluate whether the assistant can hold a safe trajectory over repeated contacts.

-- Document: where human oversight is required and what ‘handover’ looks like in practice.
+- Document where human oversight is needed and how handover works in practice.

-- Assess: whether language-based monitoring improves safety and reduces drop-off.
+- Assess whether adaptive language handling improves safety and continuity.

 2) Contact schedule concept (user-paced)